michael2012z/BitBible/markdown/KJV/files/Deut.md

 31. For their rock is not as our Rock, even our enemies themselves being judges.

-32. For their vine is of the vine of Sodom, and of the fields of Gomorrah: their grapes are grapes of gall, their clusters are bitter:of the vine: or, worse than the vine
+32. For their vine is of the vine of Sodom, and of the fields of Gomorrah: their grapes are grapes of gall, their clusters are bitter:

 33. Their wine is the poison of dragons, and the cruel venom of asps.